Circular Economy

 Assessment of future water quality-related risks

 Thaioil has regularly monitored the water quality and managed future water quality-related risks by applying Raw Water Quality Standard that identifies the standard level of each substance contaminating in water sold by Thaioil’s suppliers.
-The risk assessment focus on how to deal with future change in water quality as well as Business Continuity Plan in case of water quality changed.
+The risk assessment focus on how to deal with future change in water quality as well as Business Continuity Plan (BCP) in case of water quality changed.

 Assessment of future potential regulatory changes at a local level